-As a ferry-loving transplant to the Pacific Northwest USA planning a trip to both Italy and Croatia, I was excited to find that ferries are an option for connecting Italy with Eastern Europe.
-Booking my tickets was easy enough (through Jadrolinija website or directferries.com) but information beyond when to show up was sparse- and English-language information about what to expect and how to best travel this route was nearly non-existent.
+Booking my tickets was easy enough (through Jadrolinija’s website or directferries.com) but information beyond when to show up was sparse.
+English-language information about what to expect from an Adriatic ferry and how to best plan to travel this route was nearly non-existent!

 The Drama of Departing from Ancona Italy by Ferry

-Ticking information varies, but Jadrolinija sternly warns passengers to arrive no later the 2 hours before departure (3 hours is the published requirement on some of the documentation I looked at) So when my already-cutting-it-a-little-closer-than-I’d-like connecting train from Florence Italy to Ancona was more than 1 hour delayed, making me miss my train into Ancona, I panicked.
+Ticking information varies, but Jadrolinija sternly warns passengers to arrive no later than 2 hours before departure (3 hours is the published requirement on some of the documentation I looked at).
+So when my already-cutting-it-a-little-closer-than-I’d-like connecting train from Florence, Italy was more than 1 hour delayed, making me miss my train into Ancona, I panicked.

 Jadrolinija is not the best when it comes to putting out info on their ships- at least not in English.
-Even the ticketing information did not contain instructions on where to check in!
-And only another blog clued me in to the fact that Ancona was a LARGE port, and the distance from ticketing office to ferry is not walkable.
+Even the ticketing information did not contain instructions on where to check-in!
+And only another blog clued me in to the fact that Ancona was a LARGE port, and the distance from the ticketing office to the ferry dock is not walkable.

 Getting to the Jadrolinija Ancona Ferry from the Ancona Train Station.